Celery

 USDA Planting Zone: 3–10

-Special Notes: More heat-tolerant than traditional celery varieties.
-It is ideal for adding a distinctive flavor to soups and stir-fries.
+Special Notes: More heat-tolerant than many traditional celery varieties.
+Ideal for soups, stir-fries, and dishes needing a bold celery note.

 Florida Vegetable Planting Guide